 SaaS Product Engagement Alert #2: Account converts to paid

 Well done, my friend!
-You converted that trial too paid.
+You converted that trial to paid.
 Push this product engagement alert to a group channel and let the GIF party begin.

 SaaS Product Engagement Alert #3: New users added to existing accounts

 Don’t let these ones fall through the cracks.
-New users added to your existing accounts might not have been critical to the account converting to paid, but they’re going to be critical for retention.
+New users who were added to an existing account might not have been critical to the account converting to paid, but they’re going to be critical for retention.
 These are the people using your product.
-If they’re not onboarded correctly, you can kiss your retention revenue goodbye.
+If they’re not on-boarded correctly, you can kiss your retention revenue goodbye.

 SaaS Product Engagement Alert #4: Trial accounts become activated